BastimanCode/bloodborne-checklist/README.md

 ## Bloodborne Checklist

-Based on https://zkjellberg.github.io/bloodborne-cheat-sheet/.
-Zachary's cheat sheet felt incomplete to me, with a lot of missing NPC questline and pick up info.
-So I made a copy and added the missing parts.
+Based on https://modo-lv.github.io/bloodborne-checklist/, which is based on https://zkjellberg.github.io/bloodborne-cheat-sheet/.
+I just added the locations for DLC Trick Weapons, Firearms and Hunter Tools.

-Check it out here: https://modo-lv.github.io/bloodborne-checklist/
+Can be found here: https://bastimancode.github.io/bloodborne-checklist/